 10. Campo de’ Fiori

-The oldest market in Rome, Campo de’ Fiori is teeming with local merchants offering fresh produce, flowers, spices, sweets, and souvenirs during the day.
-In the evening though, it turns into a nightlife center – all thanks to vibrant restaurants and bars.
+The oldest market in Rome, Campo de’ Fiori teems with local merchants offering fresh produce, flowers, spices, sweets, and souvenirs during the day.
+In the evening, though, it turns into a nightlife center – all thanks to vibrant restaurants and bars.

 11. Vatican City